-Self-initiated student research, both inside and outside of the studio, aims to establish a range of sources to support assignment development.
-Books, social media, gallery and museum visits, libraries, video, journals, magazines, multimedia, and other online resources should be utilised to independently to support a basis on which to develop a confident analysis and argument for discussion.
-Summative assessment of this learning outcome within the final written essay will confirm the extent to which a student has researched independently within an academic context.
+3B.
+Cognitive skills resources should be utilised to independently to support a basis on which to develop a confident analysis and argument for discussion.
+Summative assessment of this learning outcome within the final written essay will confirm the extent to which a learner has researched independently within an academic context.
 B2 - Confidently and resourcefully identify and resolve complex creative problems, applying professional skills independently or via teamwork to construct conceptual solutions.

-(Learning outcome for module Professional Context - component 2 - Supporting Developmental Evidence)

-B2 - Initial tutor directed activities in Professional Context require teamwork within the induction period prior to an individually focussed self-initiated project(s) as independent enquiry.
+(Learning outcome for module Professional Context - component 2 - Supporting Developmental Evidence) B2 - Initial tutor directed activities in Professional Context require teamwork within the induction period prior to an individually focussed self-initiated project(s) as independent enquiry.
 Teamwork allows students to establish peer working relationships and opportunity for tutors to determine the specialist skills which each member of the cohort has acquired in prior learning.
 Focus will be placed on providing students the opportunity to develop professional work-related skills through the development of their self-marketing objectives, firmly harnessing the development of entrepreneurial working practice that highlights opportunity for innovation and enterprise skills.
-This phase of the module allows the course team and students to establish requirements for additional learning support in the form of Personal Learning Coaches or Academic Support Tutors in completing the module / course as a whole.
+This phase of the module allows the course team and students to establish requirements for additional learning support in the form of Personal Learning Coaches or Academic Support Tutors in completing the module / course as a whole. course as a whole.
+Within the teamwork stage of the module all students wi

 3B.
-Cognitive skills

-Within the teamwork stage of the module all students will be required to engage in a series of activities that resolve complex creative problems, drawing on a range of professional skills, and construct conceptual solutions focused on self-promotion and marketing within the creative industries.
+Co gnitive skills required to engage in a series of activities that resolve complex creative problems, drawing on a range of professional skills, and construct conceptual solutions focused on self-promotion and marketing within the creative industries.
 Teamwork tasks will provide opportunity for the development of professional work related skills in preparation for engagement in real work.
 This module encourages students to utilise e-learning materials and digital approaches to support the development of their final portfolio as part of researching current visual trends, establishing potential places of work, and establishing a means of generating an income through self-employment / freelance activities.
 Students will individually record their experiences of group learning through evaluative comments juxtaposed with visual developments in their sketchbook.
 The content and methods of illustrating this is for the student to determine within a digital summative submission, content as appropriate to a chosen specialism / project focus.
 This might include drawing, photography of 3D or large scale development, screen-grabs, experimental creative development, embedded moving image, writing or audio to support project outcomes.
+Students are expected to take ownership of tasks by applying professional skills independently or via teamwork to construct conceptual solutions, from initial creative concepts to project